Azeirah/scrybble-site/README.md

 # Scrybble

 This is the back-end and front-end for [Scrybble](https://scrybble.ink).
-It's relatively easy to set-up locally, but is generally not meant to  be used locally.
-This project has been open-sourced after being private for a while and was not designed with open-source in mind initially.

-The biggest issue is that locally you cannot process .rm files with remarks because it is in a docker container.
-Locally this project is run with docker-compose, the server runs on AWS beanstalk without docker.

-The problem is that the remarks package is used as a docker-container on live.
-If you run docker locally you cannot execute another docker container from within docker.
-You can either

-1. Figure out how docker-in-docker works
-2. Use this as a downloading interface and run it manually
-3. Change the code so that remarks is hosted as a docker service to talk to instead
-4. Figure out how to run this without docker locally

-I'm not going to focus on making this possible myself.
-The code is mostly here for inspection or tinkering.
+It's relatively easy to set-up locally, but does require some technical knowledge.

 ## Pre-requisites